This first-ever treatment is approved for individuals with Rett syndrome.

 - For Acadia Pharmaceuticals’ full press release, click here.

-- Acadia Pharmaceuticals will be hosting an educational webinar for caregivers to learn more about DAYBUE™ and support services offered by Acadia Connect® on March 28, 2023, at 7 p.m.
+- Acadia Pharmaceuticals hosted an educational webinar for caregivers to learn more about DAYBUE™ and support services offered by Acadia Connect® on March 28, 2023, at 7 p.m.
 ET.
-(Click here to register)
+(Click here to view the recording)

 A MILESTONE DAY FOR THE RETT COMMUNITY